datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As opposed to both the P2P and the ESB integration principles the Data
-Driven Architecture (DDA) does not focus on systems – rather the data
+Driven Architecture (DDA) does not focus on systems but rather the data
-and how modelling a data-centric ecosystem takes precedence in order to
+these systems store and how it can be used in a data-centric ecosystem.
-realize an agile meanwhile robust IA, see Figure 3 – Data Driven
+This gives us an agile, robust IA.
+See Figure 3 – Data Driven Architecture.
-Architecture.

 .. figure:: ./media/Data_Driven_Architecture.png
    :align: center